 Computer Basics: 10 Examples of Storage Devices for Digital Data

-Digital data storage is essentially the recording of digital information in a storage medium, typically by electronic means.
-The storage device usually enables a user to store large amounts of data in a relatively small physical space, and makes sharing that information with others easy.
+Digital data storage is essentially the recording of digital information in a storage medium, usually by electronic means.
+The storage device typically enables a user to store large amounts of data in a relatively small physical space, and makes sharing that information with others easy.
 The device may be capable of holding the data either temporarily or permanently.

 Digital data storage media generally fall into one of five categories: magnetic storage devices, optical storage devices, flash memory devices, online/cloud storage, and paper storage.
 I will give one or more examples of each category below.